This article originally appeared on VICE Canada.

-During 1881-1914, there was a division and colonization of African land by European powers.
-Known as the Scramble for Africa it saw Germany, France, Belgium, Spain, Italy, England and Portugal section off pieces of Africa and claim ownership of not only resources but people.
+From 1881 to 1914, there was a division and colonization of African land by European powers.
+Known as the Scramble for Africa it saw Germany, France, Belgium, Spain, Italy, England, and Portugal section off pieces of Africa and claim ownership of not only resources but people.
 Only two countries were left relatively untouched with Liberia already a protected colony of the US, and Ethiopia which was able to defeat Italy’s armed forces.
 The steps European nations took to show not only their military superiority but the violent subjugation of African people, included taking the skulls and skeletons of deceased warriors, and transporting them to Europe for the purpose of study and exhibition in museums.